Dog training and boarding at All Dogs Unleashed

 Your dog stays at our Carrollton facility for two weeks.
 Certified trainers Samantha, Jake, and Randall build obedience, impulse control, and calm responses around other dogs.
 We work on place command, recall under distraction, and structured greetings.
 Then we bring you in for a handoff session so the rules stay the same at home.

-All Dogs Unleashed holds a 4.9-star rating from over 1,400 area customers.
+All Dogs Unleashed holds a 4.9-star rating from over 1,400 area customers, and our trainers have helped many multi-dog households reset after serious fights.
+The work is not magic.
+It is daily reps, clear rules, and a plan you can actually follow.
 If your dogs are fighting more than once a week, or if anyone has needed stitches, call our team at (214) 807-1462 or our Carrollton facility at (972) 484-3647.
-Stop by 2401 Luna Rd, Carrollton, TX 75006 to learn more.
+Visit us at 2401 Luna Rd, Carrollton, TX 75006 to learn more about our Board and Train program for multi-dog homes.
 You do not have to live with the fear of the next fight.
 We can help you fix it.

 Frequently Asked Questions